CITE: Evaluating Threats

 Overview

-CITE is a web application created to integrate with the Crucible Framework and allows multiple participants from different organizations to evaluate, score, and comment on cyber incidents.
+CITE integrates with the Crucible Framework and allows multiple participants from different organizations to evaluate, score, and comment on cyber incidents.
 CITE compares a user's score to their organization's score, group average scores, and the official exercise score.
-Scores are submitted for each move as the exercise progresses and each of the historical scores can be recalled for reference at any time.
+Participants submit a score for each move as the exercise progresses, and they can recall each historical score for reference at any time.

 In the CITE User Interface, there are two major functional sections:

-• CITE Dashboard: The dashboard shows exercise details like the date and time, incident summary, a suggested list of actions for participants to consider taking, and suggested participant roles.
+- CITE Dashboard: The dashboard shows exercise details like date and time, incident summary, a suggested list of actions for participants to consider taking, and suggested participant roles.

 For installation, refer to these GitHub repositories.